aschneider15/Mosaic-Motion/Design Document.md

 ## SGB Features

 As a Game Boy aficionado myself, I love it when games incorporate special features only available through playing the game using the SNES's Super Game Boy peripheral.
-As it turns out, GBDK supports a pretty robust variety of SGB features out of the box, including custom-made boarders, and sound effects played through the SNES's onboard SPC700 processor.
-I think it would be neat to have at least a unique and visually appealing boarder for Mosaic Motion.
+As it turns out, GBDK supports a pretty robust variety of SGB features out of the box, including custom-made borders, and sound effects played through the SNES's onboard SPC700 processor.
+I think it would be neat to have at least a unique and visually appealing border for Mosaic Motion.

 ## Profile System